What Men Should Wear During a Job Interview: A Gentleman’s Guide

 Below are the basics for dressing for success:

-· Your suit: go with a dark colored suit; preferably black, navy, or gray.
+Go with a dark-colored suit; preferably black, navy, or gray.
 Make sure it fits well.
 If need be, visit a tailor just to make sure and have them make any necessary adjustments.
 Whether it is too big or too small, a suit that isn’t the right size can look sloppy.

-· Your tie: Plain ties work, but don’t be afraid to wear something other than a basic red or blue tie.
-Brighter colors such as orange, pink or purple (striped or polka dotted) can also work well, but avoid wearing ties that are too busy, as they may be distracting.
+Plain ties work, but don’t be afraid to wear something other than a basic red or blue tie.
+Brighter colors such as orange, pink or purple (striped or polka-dotted) can also work well, but avoid wearing ties that are too busy, as they may be distracting.

-· Your pocket square: An optional, but nice accessory to throw in to the mix.
+An optional, but nice accessory to throw into the mix.
 Make sure it goes with your suit, shirt, and tie.

 The first impression is often key to a successful interview.
 By following these basic guidelines, you will not only look sharp and professional, but you will also be more confident walking in the door to your next interview.
 Good luck!